instasent/InstasentResqueBundle/README.md

 ### Get the bundle

-Add to your `bcc-resque-bundle` to your dependencies:
+Add to your `instasent-resque-bundle` to your dependencies:

 ``` json
 {